-Bonds are valued at fair value or amortised cost depending on the category in which they were designated according to PCEA / IAS 39.
+Bonds are valued at fair value or amortised cost depending on the category in which they were designated according to IFRS / IAS 39.
 It will be necessary to recalculate the public and private debt items valued at amortized cost to adjust them to their fair value.
-On the other hand, they will be valued at fair value for the purposes of the Solvency II financial balance sheet, regardless of the accounting portfolio in which they are classified.